 Yaojie Liu, Joel Stehouwer, Xiaoming Liu, “On Disentangling Spoof Traces for Generic Face Anti-Spoofing,” in Proceeding of European Conference on Computer Vision (ECCV) 2020, Glasgow, UK, August 2020.

 Debayan Deb, Xiaoming Liu, Anil Jain, “FaceGuard: A Self-Supervised Defense Against Adversarial Face Images,” in Proceedings of the 17th International Conference on Automatic Face and Gesture Recognition (FG) 2023, Hawaii, USA, January 2023.

 Sixue Gong, Xiaoming Liu, Anil Jain, “Jointly De-biasing Face Recognition and Demographic Attribute Estimation,” in Proceeding of European Conference on Computer Vision (ECCV) 2020, Glasgow, UK, August 2020.

-Bangjie Yin, Luan Tran, Haoxiang Li, Xiaohui Shen, Xiaoming Liu, “Towards Interpretable Face Recognition,”in Proceeding of International Conference on Computer Vision (ICCV 2019), Seoul, South Korean, Oct.
-2019.
+Bangjie Yin, Luan Tran, Haoxiang Li, Xiaohui Shen, Xiaoming Liu, “Towards Interpretable Face Recognition,” in Proceeding of International Conference on Computer Vision (ICCV) 2019, Seoul, South Korea, October 2019.

-Dr. Xiaoming Liu is the MSU Foundation Professor and Anil and Nandita Jain Endowed Professor at the Department of Computer Science and Engineering of Michigan State University (MSU) and also a visiting research scientist at Google Research.
+Dr. Xiaoming Liu is the MSU Foundation Professor and Anil and Nandita Jain Endowed Professor at the Department of Computer Science and Engineering of Michigan State University (MSU).
 He received Ph.D. degree from Carnegie Mellon University in 2004.
-Before joining MSU in 2012 he was a research scientist at General Electric (GE) Global Research.
-He works on computer vision, machine learning, and biometrics especially on 3D vision, and face related analysis.
-Since 2012 he helps to develop a strong computer vision area in MSU who is ranked top 15 in US according to the 5-year statistics at csrankings.org.
-He received the 2018 Withrow Distinguished Scholar Award from MSU.
-He has been Area Chair for numerous conferences, including CVPR, ICCV, ECCV, ICLR, NeurIPS, ICML, the Co-Program Chair of BTAS’18, WACV’18, and AVSS’22 conferences, and Co-General Chair of FG’23 conference.
-He is an Associate Editor of Pattern Recognition Letters, Pattern Recognition, and IEEE Transaction on Image Processing.
-He has authored more than 150 scientific publications, and has filed 29 U.S. patents.
-His work has been cited over 15000 times according to Google Scholar, with an H-index of 60.
+Before joining MSU in 2012, he was a research scientist at General Electric (GE) Global Research.
+He works on computer vision, machine learning and biometrics, especially on face related analysis and 3D vision.
+Since 2012, he helps to develop a strong computer vision area in MSU, who is ranked top 15 in US according to the 5-year statistics at csrankings.org.
+He has been Area Chair for numerous conferences, the Co-Program Chair of BTAS’18, WACV’18, IJCB’22, and AVSS’22 conferences and Co-General Chair of FG’23 conference.
+He is an Associate Editor of Pattern Recognition and IEEE Transactions on Image Processing.
+His work has been cited over 20,000 times according to Google Scholar with an H-index of 68.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the International Association for Pattern Recognition (IAPR).
-His research has been widely reported in prominent national and international news outlets including the Wall Street Journal, CNBC, CNET, Engadget, Fortune, the Mac Observer, New Scientist, Silicon Angle, VentureBeat, and the Verge.
-More information of Dr. Liu’s research can be found at http://cvlab.cse.msu.edu
+His research has been widely reported in prominent national and international news outlets, including The Wall Street Journal, CNBC, CNET, Engadget, Fortune, The Mac Observer, etc. More information of Dr. Liu’s research can be found at http://cvlab.cse.msu.edu.